 Life means growth.
 To grow involves not merely the acquisition of new qualities, of new characteristic, it means also the surrender of older qualities, their casting off.
-We are not eager to learn this lesson, especially when we are young, for when we are young we think that the world is ours to commands that whatever we desire with the full force of our passionate being can actually be achieved.
+We are not eager to learn this lesson, especially when we are young, for when we are young we think that the world is ours to command that whatever we desire with the full force of our passionate being can actually be achieved.
+But sooner contains the full force of our passionate being can actually be achieved.
 But sooner or later life confronts us withillness, with poverty, with death, with the voice of duty.
-And then we realize that no matter how beautiful may be the things we crave, fate may nonetheless forbid them; and no matter how wonderful may be life's gifts, destruction may nonetheless ordain their ultimate return.
+And then we realize that no matter how beautiful may be the things we crave, fate may nonetheless forbid them; and no matter how wonderful may be life's gifts, destring fate, may nonetheless ordain their ultimate return.